What is Hawkeye malware?

 How to avoid infection by Hawkeye?

 Following some common online hygiene guidelines is a good way to stay safe from getting infected with Hawkeye.
-Users should be careful when downloading free software from unknown or suspicious websites and carefully check the URLs when downloading any software in general.
+In addition, users should be careful when downloading free software from unknown or suspicious websites and carefully check the URLs when downloading any software in general.

-In addition, after receiving a suspicious email or an email from an unidentified sender, users should be very careful when downloading attachments.
-If when opened, the document prompts the user to enable macros or activate the editing, users must never follow these instructions as they most likely indicate the malicious nature of the file.
+In addition, after receiving a suspicious email or an email from an unidentified sender, users should be cautious when downloading attachments.
+Although the opened document prompts the user to enable macros or activate the editing, users must never follow these instructions as they most likely indicate the file's malicious nature.

 Distribution of Hawkeye

-Hawkeye uses multiple distribution methods including packaging within free downloadable programs or being disguised as legitimate software.
-Hawkeye can also be installed to the victim’s PC manually if the attacker gains either remote or physical access to the machine.
+Hawkeye trojan uses multiple distribution methods, including packaging within free downloadable programs or disguised as legitimate software.
+Hawkeye can also be installed on the victim’s PC manually if the attacker gains remote or physical access to the machine.

-However, the most commonly used distribution method is email phishing, where the malware is distributed as a malicious attachment, usually a Microsoft Word document.
-Known phishing campaigns usually revolve around notifications regarding an issue with a real product, quotation requests, payment orders or random or personal, disturbing topics which were aimed at tricking the victim to download the attachment.
+However, the most commonly used distribution method is email phishing, the same as ransomware, where the malware is distributed as a malicious attachment, usually a Microsoft Word document.
+The technique is used by different malware, including Ursnif and Raccoon.
+Known phishing campaigns usually revolve around notifications regarding an issue with a real product, quotation requests, payment orders, or random or personal, disturbing topics aimed at tricking the victim into downloading the attachment.

-In most cases, the Microsoft Office opens the document with a warning and Hawkeye displays a message prompting to enable editing, which the user must interact with in order for the trojan to start the execution process.
-In some other cases hower, the malware uses Microsoft Office exploits, allowing Hawkeye to start the execution without any user interaction.
+In most cases, the Microsoft Office opens the document with a warning, and Hawkeye displays a message prompting to enable editing.
+Thus, the user must interact with to make the trojan start the execution process.
+However, in some other cases, the malware uses Microsoft Office exploits, allowing Hawkeye to start the execution without any user interaction.

 How to detect Hawkeye using ANY.RUN?

-This malware creates files which allow to analysts say for sure that this is Hawkeye.
-Click on the malicious process in the process tree and then click "More info" button.
-On the upper-right corner of the "Events" panel switch from "Friendly" to "Raw".
+Some versions of this malware create files that allow analysts to say for sure that this is Hawkeye.
+First, click on the malicious process in the process tree and then click the "More info" button.
+Then, in the upper-right corner of the "Events" panel, switch from "Friendly" to "Raw."
 Now you see all operations with files that were performed by a chosen process.
-Often this malware family creates files with "Reborn" in their names and based on that you can determine that it is Hawkeye.
+Often, this malware family tries to create files with "Reborn" in their names.
+And based on that type, you can determine that it is Hawkeye.

 Figure 5: Files created by Hawkeye

-Carrying extremely advanced anti-evasion technique and robust info-stealing functionality, Hawkeye presents a serious danger to corporations and individuals all around the globe.
+Carrying extremely advanced anti-evasion techniques and robust info-stealing functionality, Hawkeye presents a danger to corporations and individuals all around the globe.
 Unfortunately, the distribution of malware as a service allows even non-technically savvy cybercriminals to set up effective attack campaigns, contributing to the overall popularity of the virus.

-Furthermore, Hawkeye uses a set of special techniques to complicate the analysis and in particular – trick automated analysis services and complicating the development of countermeasures.
+Furthermore, Hawkeye trojan uses a set of special techniques to complicate the analysis and trick automated analysis services and confuse the development of countermeasures.

-However, interactive analysis services like ANY.RUN give researchers the ability to examine malware even as elusive as Hawkeye is and conduct effective studies.
+However, interactive analysis services like ANY.RUN gives researchers the ability to examine malware even as elusive as Hawkeye is and conduct effective studies.